huijing/personal-website-v3/src/content/blog/2020-04-21-nexmo-add-text-chat-to-video.md

 external_url: https://www.nexmo.com/blog/2020/04/21/video-with-text-chat
 noindex: true
 tags:
   - nodejs
   - javascript
   - nexmo
 title: Add Texting Functionality to a Video Chat With Vonage Video API
 ---

 This series of tutorials will explore the [Vonage Video API (formerly TokBox OpenTok)](https://tokbox.com/developer/) and what you can build with it.
 The Video API is very robust and highly customizable, and in each post we’ll show how to implement a specific feature using the API.
 This time we will look at how to add texting to a basic audio-video chat.

 As this application will require some server-side code, we will use [Glitch](https://glitch.com/) for ease of setup.
 You can also download the code from this Glitch project and deploy it on your own server or hosting platform of choice (may probably require some configuration tweaking based on the requirements of your platform).

-We will not be using any front-end frameworks for this series, just vanilla Javascript to keep the focus on the Video API itself.
+We will not be using any front-end frameworks for this series, just vanilla JavaScript to keep the focus on the Video API itself.
 At the end of this tutorial, you should be able to have an audio-video chat application with text chat functionality.
 Text chat is implemented using the [signaling API](https://tokbox.com/developer/guides/signaling/).

 ![Screenshot of video chat with text chat](https://cdn.glitch.com/0d17c722-4359-4e32-b770-32fcae5a3653%2Ffinal.jpg?v=1585204769455)